 What's next?
-Spanish IV AP or Spanish V AP
+AP Spanish IV or AP Spanish V

 Spanish IV continues content-based thematic learning.
 Students in this course will continue to develop speaking, writing, and reading proficiency as they work with real-life issues, topics, and concerns in specific contexts.
 Students in this course will be supported as they expand their vocabulary and increase the complexity of their products by owning their own learning, implementing personal and self-selected vocabulary, and demonstrating an ability to respond to tasks requiring high cognition and creative thinking.
 The expected outcome of this course is developing intermediate mid - intermediate high proficiency.
 This course is conducted predominantly in Spanish.